A Crisis in Subalpine Forest Health

 This article by Philip J. Burton (Ph.D., R.P.Bio., University of Northern British Columbia, Terrace, British Columbia) and Vernon S. Peters (Ph.D., The King’s University, Edmonton, Alberta) explores the man-made and natural threats to these unique forests and their inhabitants and shares some of the scientific research that is driving a recovery plan.

 This article will appear in the ACC's upcoming State of the Mountains Report 2018, which will be published in May.
-We'll be posting to this space more articles exploring the science of the current state of Canada's alpine from the Report in the coming months.
+We'll continue to publish more articles exploring the science of the current state of Canada's alpine on our blog throughout the year.
+Find them all here.

 The shoulders of western Canada’s magnificent mountain ranges are wrapped in a shawl of natural and wild forests.
 These forests are dominated by Engelmann spruce and subalpine fir in the Rocky Mountains and other interior ranges, with the addition of mountain hemlock and Pacific silver fir in coastal mountains.